 TEBA is a voluntary, missional association of churches valuing diversity and practicing basic Baptist beliefs, cooperating together to pursue a common vision of the transformation of our world.
-While our name identifies a location, Johnston County, the association is defined primarily by vision rather than geography.
-Churches in five neighboring counties are affiliated with TEBA.
+Being more defined primarily by vision rather than geography, we are able to impact lostness with a wider reach.
+Churches in six neighboring counties are affiliated with TEBA.
 Contact us today for additional information about membership.

 Once received, your application will be reviewed by our Admissions Committee and you will be contacted by a member of that committee.

 Affirmation that the church has embraced, and is practicing, beliefs consistent with one of the Baptist Faith and Messages (review BFM versions here);

 Commitment to the pursuit of the vision of TEBA;

 Commitment to the support of the Association through regular financial offerings;

 Completion of a 12-month 'watchcare' or 'sponsored new church' status prior to confirmation as full members

 How does the congregation affirm our commitment to these requirements?

 The pastor and a leader of the congregation will meet with the TEBA Church Admissions Committee and receive a written covenant to be affirmed and signed by the agreement of the congregation.
 (Download pdf copy of the TEBA Membership Covenant)

 Do we have to have "Baptist in our name?